EchoAlice/python-light-client/README.md

 events/transactions have occured-  all without having to trust a 3rd party node operator to verify said
 transactions for you.

-In order for the light client to get information needed to:
+**Steps for Light Client:**
   1) Bootstrap to a period  -->
   2) Sync from the bootstrapping period to the current period  -->
   3) Sync from the current period to the head of the chain  -->
   4) Continue staying synced to the head as new blocks are created

-the light client must get data from somewhere.
-The "Light Ethereum Subprotocol" (LES) is the network which serves said data to light clients.
-This network is designed with a client/server architecture where Lodestar is the light client server, and this is the light client.
+In order for the light client to execute these steps it must get its data from somewhere.
+The "Light Ethereum Subprotocol" (LES) is a network which serves said data to light clients in a client/server architecture.
+Lodestar has an implementation of LES and is this light client's server.

 **Current Problems**